Mohammad864/event-manager-plugin/README.md

    cd custom-event-manager
    ```

+3. Upload the plugin folder to the `wp-content/plugins/` directory of your WordPress installation.

-3. Activate the plugin through the WordPress admin interface or using WP-CLI:
+4. Activate the plugin through the WordPress admin interface or using WP-CLI:
    ```bash
    wp plugin activate custom-event-manager
    ```

-4. Follow the setup instructions in the WordPress admin panel to configure the plugin.
+5. Follow the setup instructions in the WordPress admin panel to configure the plugin.

 ## Usage Guidelines